VirgilSecurity/virgil-crypto/README.md

 - <install_dir> - a path to the directory where library files will be installed (default = install/&lt;target&gt;).

+## Benchmark tests
+You can find out benchmark tests of the Crypto Library in [benchmark.md](benchmark.md) file.

 ## Docs
 We always try to make cryptography closer to the programmers, and the documentation below can get you started today.